-- The trimming range can be moved by dragging. - You can enlarge or reduce the size of the trimming range by dragging the four corners of the trimming range. - List of aspect ratios (width : height)
+- The trimming range can be moved by dragging. - You can enlarge or reduce the size of the trimming range by dragging the four corners of the trimming range.
+(Not available when [Circle] is selected.) - List of aspect ratios (width : height)